-An Intuity AUDIX feature that allows a message to be played to callers who dial the bulletin board extension.
+An INTUITY AUDIX feature that allows a message to be played to callers who dial the bulletin board extension.
 Callers cannot leave a message since it is a listen-only service.
-Also called information bundling bus busy-out/release
+Also called information service.

+bundling

 Combining several calls and handling them as a single call.
 See also automatic message scan.